icopy-site/awesome/docs/awesome/static-analysis.md

 - [lockfile-lint](https://github.com/lirantal/lockfile-lint) — Lint an npm or yarn lockfile to analyze and detect security issues

+- [LunaSec](https://www.lunasec.io) — Open Source AppSec platform that automatically notifies you the next time vulnerabilities like Log4Shell or node-ipc happen.
+Track your dependencies and builds in a centralized service.

 - [njsscan](https://opensecurity.in) — A static application testing (SAST) tool that can find insecure code patterns in your node.js applications using simple pattern matcher from libsast and syntax-aware semantic code pattern search tool semgrep.

 - [NodeJSScan](https://opensecurity.in) — A static security code scanner for Node.js applications powered by libsast and semgrep that builds on the njsscan cli tool.
 It features a UI with various dashboards about an application's security status.